nwtime/ntpwww/content/en/support/securitynotice/ntpbug2666.md

 ---
-title: "NTP BUG 2666: non-cryptographic random number generator with weak seed used by ntp-keygen to generate symmetric keys"
+title: "NTP BUG 2666: random number generator with weak seed used to generate keys"
+description: "ntp-keygen used a weak seed to prepare a random number generator that was of good quality in the 1990s.
+The random number was used to generate symmetric keys.
+This bug was resolved in NTP 4.2.7p230."
 type: archives
 date: "2011-11-01"
 ---